 It turns out that the timing of light and dark is critical.

-UV light in the morning, starting at sunrise, goes right to the retina in the back of the eye.
+Light in the morning, starting at sunrise, goes right to the retina in the back of the eye.
 The energy from that light alerts a tiny part of the brain, called the suprachiasmatic nucleus (SCN), that it is time to get the day started.
 The SCN is the master clock that gets everything going throughout your body right on time.

-The intensity and duration of UV light vary tremendously, depending on the season and your latitude.
+The intensity and duration of light spectra vary tremendously, depending on the season and your latitude.
 Furthermore, the amount you need will also vary, depending on your own hormone balance and overall health.
 It is hard to know ahead of time what strategy will work best for you.

-In my case, my best days start out with a cup of bulletproof coffee and the morning paper, sitting in a chair on the lawn where the first rays of morning appear.
+In my case, my best days start out with a cup of bulletproof coffee and the morning paper, sitting in a chair on the lawn where the first rays of morning sunshine appear.
 Barefoot, of course, to plug into the antioxidant electron power of grounding.

 This is where folks at the local nudist colony have a real advantage.